Samchillian: Explanation

-Synthesizers and midi instruments are commonly controlled with a piano-style keyboard, where each key triggers a specific pitch and are arranged in a low to high, left right configuration, where the 12 pitches of the equal tempered chromatic scale occur in succession with natural notes lying closer to the player, and accidentals aka flats and sharps staggered slightly forward and away from the player.
+Synthesizers and MIDI instruments are commonly controlled with a piano-style keyboard, where each key triggers a specific pitch and are arranged in a low to high, left to right configuration, where the 12 pitches of the equal tempered chromatic scale occur in succession with natural notes lying closer to the player, and accidentals staggered slightly forward and away from the player.
 Traditionally, keys triggering natural notes are colored white, and the keys triggering accidentals are colored black.
-(Notable exceptions are 1960s electronic organ designs such as the Vox Continental, which inverts the colors of the keys, and some accordions, where the accidental keys may be colored the same way as the body, a swirly dark red, for example.)
+(Notable exceptions are the harpsichord and 1960s electronic organ designs such as the Vox Continental, which both invert the colors of the keys.)

-The samchillian, being interval based in all twelve keys, doesn’t require a natural/accidental visual delineation.
+The Samchillian, being interval-based in all twelve keys, does not require a visual distinction between natural and accidental notes.
 Its particular innovation is that a scalar interval is adhered to while using the same key.
-The samchillian compensates for narrowing or widening of that interval, aka minor or Major 2nds, 3rds, 6ths, and 7ths – as well as flat 5ths or augmented 4ths.
+The Samchillian compensates for narrowing or widening of that interval, aka minor or Major 2nds, 3rds, 6ths, and 7ths – as well as flat 5ths or augmented 4ths.
 For example, the key for ascending 2nds in a diatonic major scale will compensate for distances of half or whole steps.
-So, in C Major, this key depression will go up a whole step from C to D, D to E, F to G, G to A, A to B, and a half step up from E to F, and B to C. The ascending 5ths key will go up a perfect 5th until it reaches B, where it will go up a flat 5th to the diatonically correct F natural.
+So, in C Major, this key depression will go up a whole step from C to D, D to E, F to G, G to A, A to B, and a half step up from E to F, and B to C. The ascending 5ths key will increment a perfect 5th until it reaches B, where it will increment a flat 5th to the diatonically correct F natural.
 Similarly, the descending 4ths key will go from B down a diatonically correct 4th to F natural.
 (Of course, there are non-diatonic keys available for chromatic half, whole, and minor 3rd steps in either direction.)

-Once a scale has been set, it is possible to play melodic sequences without altering fingering to compensate for half-step, whole-step alternation in a given scale or mode, and the spatial elements of physically moving low to high on an instrument are largely eliminated.
-This initially provides a notion of easy virtuosity on a samchillian, although eventually, players will realize that maximum benefit from the instrument will only be gained by memorizing and being able to use the interval keys to execute more specific musical intentions.
+Once a scale has been set, it is possible to play melodic sequences without altering finger positioning to compensate for half-step, whole-step alternation in a given scale or mode, and the spatial elements of physically moving low to high on an instrument are largely eliminated.
+This gives the user a notion of easy virtuosity, although maximum benefit from the instrument will only be gained by memorizing and making use of the interval keys to execute more specific musical ideas.

-The Samchillian Tip Tip Tip Cheeepeeeee gives built-in access to non-diatonic scales as well.
-Chromatic, pentatonic, a scale named “Hebrew,” and microtonal scales are part of the basic samchillian set up, but it is also possible to create your own scales within the software.
+The Samchillian provides built-in access to non-diatonic scales.
+The basic Samchillian setup includes Chromatic, pentatonic, “Hebrew,” and microtonal scales, but it is also possible to create your own scales within the software.
 The single key directional interval function applies in these as well.